Four ideas out of 23 for building an even better Toronto

 “They can listen, they can learn and offer something tangible to the organization,” says Neel Joshi, Rotman’s director of student life and international experience, who notes that the program was inspired by similar initiatives at American business schools and Toronto’s Maytree Foundation.
 “They get leadership skills in a real, live setting, but also give back.”

-Watch a video about the Rotman School’s OnBoard program
+Watch a video about the Rotman School’s OnBoard program from Shanik Tanna on Vimeo:

 Make newcomer professionals feel more welcome in their workplace.